 MIT First Authors of the top five (5) scored abstracts scheduled as Poster presentations from each Scientific Section and Cross-sectional Group will be eligible for consideration as award recipients and invited to participate in the virtual MIT Outstanding Poster Award Competition during the Annual Meeting.

 One award recipient will be selected from each Scientific Section and Cross-Sectional Group.
-Each recipient will receive a $100 award and an award certificate.
 Award recipients will be announced at the Closing Keynote Session during the Annual Meeting.

 - As part of your abstract submission process, you must indicate that you want to apply for the MIT Outstanding Poster Award.

 - You may apply for the MIT Outstanding Poster Award, a Travel Grant, and the Alcon Award.

 - Your abstract must be accepted for Poster presentation at the 2022 Annual Meeting.